botherder/go-autoruns/README.md

 ## TODO

-- Extend support for other autorun records on Windows.
-- Extend support for other autorun records on Mac.
+- Extend support for other autorun records on all platforms.
-- Add support for Linux.